mk12/sicp/notes/text.md

 ### 1.1.4: Compound Procedures

-- Procedure definitions are very powerful for abstraction.
+- _Procedure definition_ is a powerful technique for abstraction.
 - A squaring procedure: `(define (square x) (* x x))`.
-- This is a compound procedure given the name _square_.
+- This is a compound procedure given the name "square".
-- The general form of a procedure definition is `(define («name» «formal-parameters») «body»)`.
+- General form of a procedure definition: `(define («name» «formal-parameters») «body»)`.
 - If the body contains more than one expression, each is evaluated in sequence and the value of the last one is returned.

 ### 1.1.5: The Substitution Model for Procedure Application

 This is the substitution model:

-> To apply a compound procedure to arguments, evaluate the body of the procedure with each formal parameter replaced by the corresponding argument.
+> To apply a compound procedure to arguments, evaluate the body of the procedure with each formal parameter replaced by the corresponding argument. [@1.1.5]

 An example of procedure application: